AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 [!DNL Yahoo]:

-Has not provided exact dates, but has said “the rollout of enforcement will begin in February 2024.
-Enforcement will be gradually rolled out”.
+February 2024 – The gradual rollout of enforcement for all requirements other than 1-Click List-Unsubscribe will begin in February 2024.

+June 2024 – 1-Click List-Unsubscribe enforcement will begin in June 2024.

 ## How will this impact me as a marketer?